marijamaric99/BookSphere/README.md

 # BookSphere
-This application project was created for a masters degree project.
-It is a simple book project where a user can log in or register in application, add categories, add new books, read books, post comments and other simple things.
-User can also save his favorite books to read them, manage its profile such as change personal data, change password or log out.
+This application project was developed as part of a master's degree program.
+It aims to provide a user-friendly platform for book enthusiasts.
+Within the application, users can easily log in or register, create categories, add new books, enjoy reading, share their thoughts through comments, and perform various other straightforward actions.
+Additionally, users have the option to save their favorite books for future reading and manage their profiles, allowing them to update personal information, change passwords, and gracefully log out when needed.

 ![splash](https://github.com/marijamaric99/BookSphere/assets/67763924/344bf763-af82-4d4b-a6f1-f50f57f6706e)
 ![MainActivity](https://github.com/marijamaric99/BookSphere/assets/67763924/9055b3ec-6c44-4de2-8932-7059e4523efd)